Nine-banded armadillo: Range

 The nine-banded armadillo has been rapidly expanding its range both north and east within the United States, where it is the only regularly occurring species of armadillo.
 The armadillo crossed the Rio Grande from Mexico in the late 19th century, and was introduced in Florida at about the same time by humans.
-By 1995, the species had become well established in Texas, Oklahoma, Louisiana, Arkansas, Mississippi, Alabama, Georgia and Florida, and had been sighted as far afield as Kansas, Missouri, Tennessee, Kentucky, and South Carolina.
+By 1995, the species had become well established in Texas, Oklahoma, Louisiana, Arkansas, Mississippi, Alabama, Georgia and Florida, and had been sighted as far afield as Kansas, Missouri, Tennessee, Kentucky, and the Carolinas.
 A decade later, the armadillo had become established in all of those areas and continued its migration, being sighted as far north as southern Nebraska, southern Illinois, and southern Indiana.

 The primary cause of this rapid expansion is explained simply by the species having few natural predators within the United States, little desire on the part of Americans to hunt or eat the armadillo, and the animals' high reproductive rate.
 The northern expansion of the armadillo is expected to continue until the species reaches as far north as Ohio, Pennsylvania, New Jersey and Connecticut, and all points southward on the East Coast of the United States.
 Further northward and westward expansion will probably be limited by the armadillo's poor tolerance of harsh winters, due to its lack of insulating fat and its inability to hibernate.

-As of 2009, newspaper reports indicated the nine-banded armadillo seems to have expanded its range northward as far as Omaha, Nebraska in the west, and Kentucky Dam and Evansville, Indiana, in the east.
+As of 2009, newspaper reports indicated the nine-banded armadillo seems to have expanded its range northward as far as Omaha, Nebraska, in the west, and Kentucky Dam and Evansville, Indiana, in the east.
 In 1995, armadillos were only seen in the southern tip of South Carolina, and within two to three years, they had swept across most of the state.
 In late 2009, North Carolina began considering the establishment of a hunting season for armadillo, following reports that the species has been moving into the southern reaches of the state (roughly between the areas of Charlotte and Wilmington).

 Outside the United States, the nine-banded armadillo ranges southward through Central and South America into northern Argentina and Uruguay, where it is still expanding its range.

+A 2014 genetic study by Shapiro et al. found that a 10,000-12,000 year-old fossil tibia from Medford Cave, central Florida, which was previously thought to belong to the extinct beautiful armadillo (D. bellus), actually belonged to the nine-banded armadillo.
+This suggests that the nine-banded armadillo naturally inhabited the southeastern United States, including Florida, during the Late Pleistocene until its extirpation from the region early in the Holocene.
+It is unknown why the armadillo did not recolonize the United States until European settlement of the region, but it has been suggested that hunting by Coahuiltecan tribes and habitat clearance by intentionally-set brushfires prevented armadillos from previously recolonizing the region.
+Armadillo movement patterns also often follow corridors such as railroads and roads, which likely helped to facilitate its rapid expansion into and throughout the United States.